Vince Clarke

 Vincent John Martin (born 3 July 1960), known professionally as Vince Clarke, is an English synth-pop musician and songwriter.
-Clarke has been the main composer and musician of the band Erasure since its inception in 1985, and was previously the main songwriter of several groups, including Depeche Mode, Yazoo, and the Assembly.
-In Erasure he is known for his deadpan and low-key onstage demeanour, often remaining motionless over his keyboard, in sharp contrast to lead vocalist Andy Bell's animated and hyperactive frontman antics.
+Clarke has been the main composer and musician of the band Erasure since its inception in 1985, and was previously the main songwriter for several groups, including Depeche Mode, Yazoo, and the Assembly.
+In Erasure, he is known for his deadpan and low-key onstage demeanour, often remaining motionless over his keyboard, in sharp contrast to lead vocalist Andy Bell's animated and hyperactive frontman antics.

 Erasure have recorded over 200 songs and have sold over 28 million albums worldwide.
-Vince Clarke was inducted into the Rock and Roll Hall of Fame in 2020 as a member of Depeche Mode.
+Clarke was inducted into the Rock and Roll Hall of Fame in 2020 as a member of Depeche Mode.

-Early life
+Early life and influences

 Vincent John Martin was born on 3 July 1960 in South Woodford, Essex; he later moved to Basildon, Essex.
-He initially studied the violin and then the piano, but he was inspired to make electronic music upon hearing Wirral synth band Orchestral Manoeuvres in the Dark (OMD).
-Along with OMD, other early influences included the Human League, Daniel Miller, and Fad Gadget.
+He initially studied the violin and then the piano.
+Clarke's early musical influences included Sparks, Paul Simon, and Orchestral Manoeuvres in the Dark (OMD), who inspired his interest in electronic music.
+Clarke also cites electronic influences such as the Human League, Daniel Miller and Fad Gadget.